urbit/azimuth-js/README.md

 Note again that, when dealing with transactions, a web3 object must be passed as the first argument.

-Many of the functions for the 'ships' contract will work when the function is passed either a ship identifier (i.e. an unsigned integer), meaning the computation will be carried out on-chain, or a ship object (i.e. something that has been retrieved via 'ships.getShip'), meaning the computation will be carried out purely, simply by reference to the ship object.
+Many of the functions for the 'azimuth' contract will work when the function is passed either a point identifier (i.e. an unsigned integer), meaning the computation will be carried out on-chain, or a point object (i.e. something that has been retrieved via 'azimuth.getPoint'), meaning the computation will be carried out purely, simply by reference to the point object.
 The result is wrapped in a Promise, in either case.

 Functions that use Web3 may throw.
 The thrown object will always contain at